open-voice-interoperability/website/site/content/communities/_index.md

     text: >-
       We will see change through collaboration, advocacy, and development of standards.
-  - heading: Developer Community
-    imageUrl: /img/1x1-white-pixel.png
-    text: >-
-      For conversational AI developers.
-Primary responsibilities: developing technology-neutral guidance for voice designers and strategists worldwide and advising the Open Voice Network Technical Committee on the issues, opportunities, and requirements for proposed conversational AI technical standards.
-  - heading: Designer & Strategist Community
-    imageUrl: /img/1x1-white-pixel.png
-    text: >-
-      For conversational AI designers, linguists and strategists.
-Primary
-      responsibility: advising the Open Voice Network Technical and Outreach Committees on enterprise use cases – the value propositions (and related requirements and dependencies) of conversational AI.
   - heading: Education Steering Team Community
     imageUrl: /img/1x1-white-pixel.png
     text: >-